 Proof-of-concept in human cells

-Idogen has in a proof-of-concept study in human cells successfully managed to re-program human white blood cells to tolerogenic dendritic cells.
-The dendritic cells have in studies in vitro after zebularine-treatment successfully inhibited the activation of other immune cells.
+Idogen has, in a proof-of-concept study in human cells, successfully managed to re-program human white blood cells to be tolerogenic dendritic cells.
+After treatment with zebularine in vitro, the dendritic cells have successfully inhibited the activation of other immune cells.
 The experiments have been repeated with immune cells from several individuals.
-The results are an important milestone for the continued development of a tolerogenic vaccine.
+The results are an important milestone for the continued development of a tolerogenic cell therapy.

-Idogen initiated in late summer 2015 a ”proof-of-concept”-study of the company’s cell therapy in an animal model of hemophilia A with human factor VIII.
+In 2015, Idogen initiated a ”proof-of-concept” study of the company’s cell therapy in an animal model of hemophilia A with human factor VIII.
 The study results showed that treatment with tolerogenic dendritic cells results in reduced formation of factor VIII inhibitory antibodies and treatment has a prolonged effect.
-If the method can be transferred to humans it means that treatment with tolerogenic vaccine provides protection against formation of inhibitory antibodies in patients with hemophilia A.
+If the method can be transferred to humans it means that treatment with tolerogenic cell therapy provides protection against the formation of inhibitory antibodies in patients with hemophilia A.

-Proof-of-principle in model of type I diabetes transplantation
+Proof-of-principle in a diabetes type I transplantation model

 Idogen has achieved “proof-of-principle” in transplantation for diabetes type-1.
-In 2013 a study was published in diabetic rats, with two groups of nine rats receiving insulin-producing cell transplant from a different strain.
+In 2013 a study in diabetic rats was published, with two groups of nine rats receiving an insulin-producing cell transplant from a different strain.
 One group underwent two weeks of Zebularine-treatment from day six after transplantation whereas the control group was untreated.
 In the study, a statistically significant difference between the group treated with Zebularine and the control group was observed.
 The study was terminated on day 90.
 The figure below shows that the control group exhibited 100% allograft rejection after 40 full days and that the rejection was significantly delayed or completely prevented in the group treated with Zebularine (Nittby et al, PLOS ONE, 8: 1-8, 2013).

 In an ongoing collaboration with Professor Richard Williams’s research group at the University of Oxford, the progression of rheumatoid arthritis was shown to be strongly inhibited in an animal model.
 These results were obtained when treating animals with Zebularine for a limited period, starting when they show early joint symptoms.
-Thereby all their various cell types were exposed to Zebularine.
-In dendritic cells, this is expected to induce IDO1 expression and direct them towards inducing immunological tolerance versus the antigen collagen, which in this model accounted for the antigen responsible for the arthritis-development.
+In dendritic cells, this is understood to induce IDO1 expression and direct them towards inducing immunological tolerance versus the antigen collagen, which in this model accounted for the self-antigen responsible for the arthritis development.